 4:30 pm: Spa visit at Gurney’s Montauk Resort & Seawater Spa

 Credit: @ler430 on Instagram

-After your visit to the ranch, enjoy some pampering at the 30,000 square foot Seawater Spa at Gurney’s Montauk Resort.
-Due to reopen in March 2022 after a complete renovation, the new spa will offer chromotherapy, hydrotherapy, full-body treatments, eucalyptus oil-infused steam rooms, and four new water features to complement an ocean-fed saltwater pool.
+After your golf outing, enjoy some pampering at the 30,000 square foot Seawater Spa at Gurney’s Montauk Resort.
+The newly-renovated spa offers chromotherapy, hydrotherapy, full-body treatments, eucalyptus oil-infused steam rooms, and four new water features to complement an ocean-fed saltwater pool.

 7 pm: Dinner at Coche Comedor